-Subsequent to upgrading to a later version of CA Gen there may be a sudden
+Subsequent to upgrading to a later version of Gen there may be a sudden

 decrease in the performance of the Access Gen (TSO) batch extract process.